January 5, 1932

-Between 1949 and 1953, Lesabe later became an active member of a social group composed of intellectuals and others interested in social welfare matters including education for Africans in the country called Gama Sigma Club in Bulawayo.
+Between 1949 and 1953, Lesabe became an active member of a social group composed of intellectuals and others interested in social welfare matters including education for Africans in the country called Gama Sigma Club in Bulawayo.
 Other prominent members of the club were Samuel Ndebele, Chief Gampu, Abraham Nkiwane, Edward Ndlovu, Francis Nehwati, Benjamin Burombo and others.

 In 1957 Lesabe became one of the first people to join the Southern Rhodesian African National Congress when it was formed in 1957.

-In 1960, she was among the first women to join the National Democratic Party (NDP), whose chairlady of the Women’s League was Anna Nyathi.
+In 1960, she was among the first women to join the National Democratic Party (NDP), whose chairman of the Women’s League was Anna Nyathi.
 Lesabe mobilised many people in Mzilikazi and Babourfields and formed a branch known as MZIBA (Mzilikazi/Babourfields).

-At the first inter-branch meeting of the Women’s League members, she was elected chairlady of the Bulawayo district committee.
-After NDP was banned, Lesabe became Women's League leader of ZAPU and continued until ZAPU was banned too in 1962.
+At the first inter-branch meeting of the Women’s League members, she was elected chairman of the Bulawayo district committee.
+After the NDP was banned, Lesabe became Women's League leader of ZAPU and continued until ZAPU was banned in 1962.
 The Women's League branch of ZAPU was called ZAWU.
 During her leadership, Lesabe led protests in Bulawayo and was arrested.

 Between 1970 and 1974, she toured all provinces in the country where she addressed several meetings informing members about ZAPU programmes of the armed struggle which had began in earnest.
 In 1975, she was elected to the National Executive as the head of ZAWU at a congress of the African National Council (ANC).
 The same congress elected the late Josiah Chinamano as vice president and Joseph Msika as secretary general.

-At the time when liberation movements were based in Zambia, Lesabe was appointed into the Zimbabwe People’s Revolutionary Council.
+At the time when liberation movements were based in Zambia, Lesabe was appointed to the Zimbabwe People’s Revolutionary Council.

-After Independence, Lesabe was elected Member of Parliament for [[Matobo] district in Matabeleland South as a member of PF-Zapu.
+After Independence, Lesabe was elected to the House of Assembly in 1980 for Matobo district in Matabeleland North as a member of PF-Zapu.
 She later represented Umzingwane in Parliament.
-She was again elected chairperson of ZAWU at Zapu’s 1984 congress.
+She was again elected chairman of ZAWU at Zapu’s 1984 congress.